Can S/MIME be trusted when SSL has had so many security issues?

 The CRIME attack (reference) can be used to discover session tokens or other secret information based on the compressed size of HTTP requests that use DEFLATE or gzip.
 CRIME is a brute force attack that requires analysis of many copies of different encrypted data streams where there is similar information at the beginning (e.g. web session cookies).

 The TIME attack (reference) uses timing information to determine the size of compressed, encrypted data.
-This is not feasible for S/MIME where all of the encryption is performed ahead of time and this no timing information is available…
+This is not feasible for S/MIME where all of the encryption is performed ahead of time and thus no timing information is available…

 S/MIME … not vulnrable.